snakeleon/YouCompleteMe-x64/README.md

 The workaround is to call `echo | clang -v -E -x c++ -` and look at the paths under the `#include <...> search starts here:` heading.
-You should take those paths, prepend `-isystem` to each individual path and append them all to the list of flags you return from your `FlagsForFile` function in your `.ycm_extra_conf.py` file.
+You should take those paths, prepend `-isystem` to each individual path and append them all to the list of flags you return from your `Settings` function in your `.ycm_extra_conf.py` file.

 See [issue #303][issue-303] for details.

-### When I open a JavaScript file, I get an annoying warning about `.tern-project` file

-Take a look at the [instructions for using the JavaScript completer](#javascript-semantic-completion).

-If this is still really annoying, and you have a good reason not to have a `.tern-project` file, create an empty `.tern-config` file in your home directory and YCM will stop complaining.

 ### When I start vim I get a runtime error saying `R6034 An application has made an attempt to load the C runtime library incorrectly.`